boutproject/BOUT-dev/manual/sphinx/user_docs/variable_init.rst

     var = gauss(x-0.5,0.2)*gauss(y)*sin(3*z)

-To do this, :cpp:class:`FieldFactory` implements a recursive descent parser to turn a string containing something like ``"gauss(x-0.5,0.2)*gauss(y)*sin(3*z)"`` into values in a :cpp:class:`Field3D` or :cpp:class:`Field2D` object.
+To do this, `FieldFactory` implements a recursive descent parser to turn a string containing something like ``"gauss(x-0.5,0.2)*gauss(y)*sin(3*z)"`` into values in a `Field3D` or `Field2D` object.
 Examples are given in the ``test-fieldfactory`` example::

     FieldFactory f(mesh);
     Field2D b = f.create2D("1 - x");
     Field3D d = f.create3D("gauss(x-0.5,0.2)*gauss(y)*sin(z)");

-This is done by creating a tree of :cpp:class:`FieldGenerator` objects which then generate the field values::
+This is done by creating a tree of `FieldGenerator` objects which then generate the field values::

     class FieldGenerator {